 These are all Type 1 PostScript fonts.
 I am happy to make them available for free to anyone who wants to use them in a publication.
-They're incredibly time-consuming, so I haven't made any new ones in about a decade.
+They're incredibly time-consuming, so I haven't made any new ones in a very long time.

 TriHexal is a font in which all the letters take the form of triangles.
 It was designed especially so that it would be possible to create geometric forms from words typed in this font.
 For this reason, each letter has two fors, an upward-pointing triangle, and a downward-pointing triangle.
 The fact that the base form is a triangle makes it easy to create hexagons with these letters; hence the name "TriHexal."
 The 'image' above right is actually this poem: "today / allgods / aregone / where".

 The Cross font was designed specially for use in a Web project, the X-Art Foundation's blast5drama.
 The letterforms contain only right angles for crispness in a pixel-based environment.
 It was a tongue-in-cheek attempt to make a font that would be simultaneously legible and cryptic.
 It is named for Marlena Corcoran's story, "Crossroads," as each letter itself forms a miniature crossroads.

 UnCross is a legible variant on my Cross font.

 Vilhelm is a display font created and named in honor of Richard Wilhelm, the great translator of the I Ching.

 Forger is a font very loosely based on my own handwriting (and a good deal more legible!).
 It has two weights, regular and bold.